aRibra/llama_qna/README.md

   - **Response**: According to the text, the advanced apes treat humans as pets or servants.

 - **Prompt**: Can time travel create problems in the timeline?
   - **Response**: Yes, time travel can create problems in the timeline.
-It is a common feature of many stories about time travel, where the time traveler inadvertently alters the course of history in unexpected ways.
+In fact, it is a common feature of many stories about time travel, where the time traveler inadvertently alters the course of history in unexpected ways.
+For example, if you went back in time to witness the Battle of Gettysburg, you might inadvertently tip the outcome of the battle, changing the course of history forever.
+Similarly, if you were to go back in time to assassinate Abraham Lincoln, you would alter the course of the Civil War and ultimately the entire course of American history.

 #### Scientific Paper Model: Paper-7b-qna
 - **Prompt**: What is proposed in the CoAxNN paper?
   - **Response**: In the CoAxNN paper, it is proposed to combine the staging-based and pruning-based approximate strategies to achieve efficient model optimization.